dimodi/project-templates/README.md

 | Telerik Blazor WebAssembly App (ASP.NET Core hosted) | .NET 6-7 | `dimodi-blazorwasm-hosted` |

 * The Blazor Web Apps use [global interactive render mode](#interactive-render-mode).
-* The .NET 6 and .NET 7 project templates are deprecated and no longer receive new features.
+* The .NET 6-7 project templates are deprecated and no longer receive new features.
 These templates are compatible with Telerik UI for Blazor version 8.x, but won't be compatible with version 9.0.

 ### Item Templates